box-products/handbook/appendix-10-holidays.md

 ## Let's party

-These are the offically supported holidays at Box Products.
+These are the offically supported holidays at SALT Insure.
 Let's be real though, who is tracking this anyway?!
 Be smart and follow the rule of thumb outlined in the [benefits](/benefits-and-perks) section of the handbook.
 If you need further clarification feel free to contact Jonathan.

 - New Years Day
 - Memorial Day